luisquintanilla/mlnet-workshop/labs/09-dataframe.md

 ## Phase 9.9: Visualizing the Data

 Chances are that there will be too much data in the dataset to manually go through and see any insights from it.
 Visualization helps in this case.
-We can make plots of the data in our notebook by using the [XPlot]() package.
+We can make plots of the data in our notebook by using the [XPlot.Plotly](https://www.nuget.org/packages/XPlot.Plotly) package.
 However, there is no need to get this from NuGet since it is included with .NET Interactive.
 Since it was referenced earlier in phase 9.2 we can start using it.

 In a new cell, use the below code to plot a histogram of the "Price" column.